mikro-orm/nestjs/README.md

 ## Using `AsyncLocalStorage` for request context

+> Since v5 AsyncLocalStorage is used inside RequestContext helper so this section is no longer valid.

 By default, the `domain` api is used in the `RequestContext` helper.
 Since `@mikro-orm/core@4.0.3`, you can use the new `AsyncLocalStorage` too, if you are on up to date node version: